wix-incubator/async-flow/README.md

 **async-flow** is an easy to use js module organizing multiple async tasks in a queue to run them consistently, one in a time.
-It provides API to manage running state of queue, pass values from task to next task in que, handle errors, automatically rerun task if it needed, merge a new added task to existing one and so on.
+It provides API to manage running state of queue, pass values from task to next task in queue, handle errors, automatically rerun task if it needed, merge a new added task to existing one and so on.